About This Statistic

 This statistics shows the most expensive film productions worldwide.
 The most expensive production of all time is the fourth installment of the "Pirates of the Caribbean" series - "Pirates of the Caribbean: On Stranger Tides", directed by Rob Marshall and starring such Hollywood stars as Johnny Depp, Penélope Cruz or Geoffrey Rush.
 The movie was produced by the Disney Studios and cost 378.5 million U.S. dollars.

 Film productions – additional information

 A film’s production refers to the time when it is created and shot.
 This stage involves crew members including the director, assistant directors, picture and sound editors, photographers, script supervisors and of course the actors themselves.
 The distribution of a film sees the film enter its final stage where it is released and distributed to cinemas, launch parties are arranged and premieres and press releases are held.

-Key data on the global movie production and distribution industry has been collated for the year 2014.
-During that year, they were an estimated 866 thousand employees at approximately 59 thousand separate businesses in the movie production and distribution industry worldwide.
+Key data on the global movie production and distribution industry has been collated for the year 2016.
+During that year, there were an estimated 568 thousand employees at approximately 60 thousand separate businesses in the movie production and distribution industry worldwide.

 The profit of a film is the revenue it generates at the box office, subtracted by the total production costs.
 Between 2004 and 2013, the average profit per Hollywood film has been calculated according to genre.
 The results show that American cinema is still attracting theatre goers although the comedy genre seems to be less of a draw, as on average, a comedy film in Hollywood only generated a profit of 31 million U.S. dollars in the stated time period.
 In comparison, animated films which often boast of huge production costs, managed to make an average profit of 325 million U.S. dollars.